 This interesting style of garden bed is parallel facing but makes gardening easy by allowing access to plants by turning the whole bed.
 Therefore traversing the ground isn’t necessary past the point of making your way to the garden.
 Bending to reach the soil or fill the bed isn’t required, because it sits at the proper height, making it easy to complete various garden tasks.
 Just like the elevated planter, this type of bed has a limited soil depth and requires a little more watering than a deep raised bed.

 While this could be as simple as a raised bed with an attached trellis, it can also include a gardener repurposing old materials, such as converted pallets.
 Pallets are excellent for growing plants with shallow roots, like herbs, vegetables, and flowers.
 While they’re a parallel-facing bed, the aesthetic appeal alone makes gardening with them enjoyable.

-Another interesting vertical option is a railing garden area.
+Another interesting vertical option for small spaces is creating a railing garden.
 Railing gardens use features like a nearby wall, balcony, or rooftop railing as the elevation.
 They affix to the width of the wall or railing, making access to plants simple in either sitting or standing positions.
 Grow herbs and vegetables here, and choose between containers that are plastic, metal, or wood.
 If you own the space you’re in, you can affix bricks to the top of a thick wall creating a planter where plants can grow.